 In 2011, we added a blog named Frugally Educate, to highlight “exclusive discounts and exceptional deals for families who love to learn together.”
 That site did well, but it was overwhelming keeping up with two blogs.
 In 2014, I decided to merge the blogs under both Freely Educate and the original name, Freely Homeschool.

 Thank you for supporting Freely Homeschool by visiting, commenting, emailing me with finds, visiting our ad sponsors, or purchasing your teaching materials through our links in the right sidebar.
 No matter what you do – even if you just come by and read – you’re helping us get the word out that education can indeed be for anyone, no matter the obstacle.
 We’re proving it.

 MY CONTACT INFORMATION

 Do you want to pay-it-forward, too?
-Email me with freebies you’ve found, for advertising, review & giveaway information, or just to send a little encouragement.
+Contact me (click the envelope on the top right of the site) with freebies you’ve found, for advertising, review & giveaway information, or just to send a little encouragement.
 I love hearing from you!
 Also, follow Freely Homeschool on Facebook and especially on Pinterest (because that’s my favorite).